 You need to create a column to store all extension attributes in the table that you're planning to extend.
 We recommend to use the following data types for different DBMS:

-- for MSSQL - nvarchar(max)
+- for MS SQL - nvarchar(max)

-- for Postgres - text
+- for PostgreSQL - text

 - for Oracle - CLOB